CJStadler/floating-point-exceptions/src/llvm_to_smt/README.md

 - Programs must only contain a single function.
 - All values must be doubles.
 - There must be no function calls.

+## Development notes

+- Type annotations are used and can be checked with mypy.